Shinchan0911/soundcloud-client/README.md

-# SoudCloud - A Soundcloud client with Discord Rich Presence support
+# SoudCloud - A Soundcloud client with Discord Rich Presence and more

 ## Discord Rich Presence:
 ![Preview Image1](./images/preview1.png)